The pain of someone close to us passing away, brings about emotional and overwhelming feelings that are so difficult to explain or to understand.

 - Your local Health Professional

-- A Counsellor, Lifestyle Coach, Social Worker or Psychologist
+- A Counselor, Lifestyle Coach, Social Worker or Psychologist

 - Your local community or health centre